-Details of the related party transactions of the Group for the year ended 31 December 2020 are set out in Note 29 to the consolidated financial statements.
+Details of the related party transactions of the Group for the year ended 31 December 2021 are set forth in Note 29 to the consolidated financial statements.
 Some of these transactions also constitute "Connected Transactions" and "Continuing Connected Transactions" under the Listing Rules, as identified below.

-During the year ended 31 December 2020, the Group had the following connected transaction and continuing connected transaction, details of which are set out below:
+During the year ended 31 December 2021, the Group had the following connected transactions and continuing connected transactions, details of which are set forth below: